killdash9/buffer-flip.el/README.md

 operation in my workflow.
 Many buffer management systems display a list of buffer names for you to select from.
 Extra ui elements like that often come at the cost of additional keystrokes.
-This package doesn't display a list of buffers, it simply switches the current buffer as you cycle.
+This package doesn't display a list of buffers, it simply changes the current buffer as you cycle.
 Once you are looking at the buffer you want, just start working and the cycling automatically exits.
 Pressing C-g during cycling will take you back to where you started.